busebd12/Database_Project/README.md

 # Database_Project
-A project for my Database course
+A project for my Database course.
+Co-authored by Jarrett Horne.